qtnc/6pad2/api_python.md

 - menu.itemName equivalent to menu['itemName']
 - None is returned if the item is not found
 - *Warning: menu[1:3] doesn't work*

+In case this menu object represents a single menu item, you can use the regular call operator like a function to trigger the action normally executed by the item.
+I.e. `item()`.
+If the item represents a submenu, calling it like a function raises an error.

 ## Members
 int submenu (read only):